nicotsou/nicotsou.com/content/blog/tltr-typescript-functions/index.md

 ### void

-If a function doesn't return anything, we can use they type `void`:
+If a function doesn't return anything, we can use the type `void`:

 ```tsx
 // highlight-start